Station: Suspect in Closs abduction says he’ll plead guilty

-A Minnesota television station is reporting that the Wisconsin man charged in the kidnapping of 13-year-old Jayme Closs says in a letter from jail that he plans to plead guilty.
+A Minnesota television station reported Thursday that the Wisconsin man charged with kidnapping 13-year-old Jayme Closs says in a letter from jail that he plans to plead guilty.

-KARE-TV reported Thursday that suspect Jake Patterson was replying to a letter from a station reporter.
-The station reported that Patterson wrote that he didn’t want Jayme’s family “to worry about a trial.”
+KARE-TV reported that suspect Jake Patterson’s Feb.
+28 letter was in response to a letter from a station reporter.
+Patterson wrote that he planned to plead guilty because he didn’t want Jayme’s family “to worry about a trial,” the station said.

-Patterson is also charged with killing Jayme’s parents in an October attack at the family’s home in western Wisconsin.
-Prosecutors say Patterson held Jayme in a cabin about an hour away for three months before she escaped in January.
+Patterson, 21, is also charged with killing Jayme’s parents in an Oct.
+15 attack at the family’s home near Barron, about 90 miles (145 kilometers) northeast of Minneapolis in western Wisconsin.
+Prosecutors say Patterson spotted Jayme getting off a school bus near her home and made up his mind to take her.
+He’s accused of holding Jayme for 88 days in a cabin about an hour north of Barron before she escaped in January.

+In the letter attributed to Patterson, he wrote to reporter Lou Raguse that he had “huge amounts” of remorse and “I can’t believe I did this.”

+A photo of the letter posted on the station’s website had “I’m Sorry Jayme!” in large balloon letters, followed by “For everything.
+I know it doesn’t mean much.”

-Barron County Sheriff Chris Fitzgerald told The Associated Press he could not comment.
+Barron County Sheriff Chris Fitzgerald told The Associated Press he could not comment on the report.
 KARE reported that Fitzgerald told the station he was aware that Patterson had sent a letter to a KARE reporter.

 Patterson’s attorneys did not immediately respond to messages from AP.